flintobrien/akka-samples/README.md

 Akka is an integration of many techologies, so some examples are not specific to akka.

 ## Getting started
-0. Need to build Akka 0.10 from source and publish to local repository.
+0. Build Akka 0.10 from source using Scala-2.8.0.RC3.
+Publish to local repository.
 1. cd akka-samples
 2. ./sbt (unix-based) or sbt (windows)
 3. update (this could take awhile)